dsamist/fibonacci-with-jenkins/README.md

 Pipelines can be used to call scripts that are stored in a repo along with a Jenkinsfile.

-## Pipeline steps for calling scripts
+## Pipeline steps for calling script

 The `sh()` build step is used to run shell commands on Linux, Unix, and macOS systems.